lisael/aioetcd/README.md

 etcdctl set hello 0 # a couple of time and then etcdctl set hello 42 # as soon as it becomes boring etcdctl set hello 42 # or wait 5 seconds to unlock
-# read the script to see what's going on
 ```

-to unlock the watch_eternally() coroutine in the example script.
+(read the script to see what's going on)

 Play, fork, hack and, most important, have fun!